chloealbright/DevHiveMind/Architecture/Web Server Architecture/Servers.md

 - A backend server refers to the server-side of an application, responsible for processing requests, handling business logic, and interacting with databases.
 - It receives requests from the frontend (user interface) or other clients, processes the requests, and sends back the appropriate responses.
 - The backend often includes a web server, application server, and a database server.

+A CDN is a web server that acts like a cache and communicate with the origin backend web server to get the content.
+An API gateway is a web server that authenticate user and serve API responses from backend web servers.

 **Proxy Servers:**
 - A proxy server acts as an intermediary between clients and other servers.